data-preservation-programs/singularity/docs/cli-reference/datasource/add/gcs.md

       Needed only if you want use SA instead of interactive login.

       Leading `~` will be expanded in the file name as will environment variables such as `${RCLONE_CONFIG_DIR}`.

+   --gcs-service-account-credentials
+      Service Account Credentials JSON blob.

+      Leave blank normally.
+      Needed only if you want use SA instead of interactive login.

    --gcs-bucket-acl
       Access Control List for new buckets.